SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 #### Tab *Race Strategist*

-Similar as with the tab for the *Race Engineer*, the dynamic behaviour of the [AI Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist) can be customized here.
+Similar as with the tab for the *Race Engineer*, the dynamic behavior of the [AI Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist) can be customized here.
 All options can be chosen independently for each configured simulation game.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%209.JPG)